 The optional tonneau cover is installed starting the snaps at the bow and working around each side to the windshield.
-The center section attaches to the window with snaps.
+The center section attaches to the window with Velcro.
+The optional cockpit cover is installed by first attaching it to the windshield snaps and then working your way aft attaching it to the snaps.
+Use the included pole(s) to support the covers to prevent water puddling.

 Note: Cool weather can make the clear vinyl material stiff and difficult to stretch to the snaps.
-This can be particularly difficult with new canvas that has been stored off the boat.
+This can particularly difficult with new canvas that has been stored off the boat.
 Laying the curtains in the sun for 30 minutes during the heat of the day will make installing them much easier in cold weather.